 This sprawling resort may have 463-rooms and suites, but it's set on 54 acres of lush land—including the Honokahua Preservation Site, one of Hawaii's largest nature preserves—so don't expect to feel like you're at an overcrowded theme park.
-Honeymooners love the secluded beachfront, which has strong ocean currents (quick dips are recommended) but also low-key burger shacks when it's time to indulge (you've earned it!).
-And speaking of indulgences, Ritz-Carlton is known for its top-notch spa programs, so be sure to book a couples' massage in a private cabana—treatments incorporate local plants, flowers, and fruits and herbs cultivated in the resort's own organic garden.
+Honeymooners love the secluded beachfront, which has strong ocean currents (quick dips are recommended) but also low-key burger shacks when it's time to indulge.
+And speaking of indulgences, Ritz-Carlton is known for its top-notch spa programs, so be sure to book a couples' massage in a private cabana.
+Treatments incorporate local plants, flowers, and fruits and herbs cultivated in the resort's own organic garden.

 Fairmont Kea Lani, Maui

 If you're the kind of honeymooner who wants big resort amenities but also exclusivity and privacy, book a room at this all-suite property on Wailea.
-With it you'll get a secluded lanai (balcony), private plunge pool, and grill.
-Want to cook your own mahi mahi or rib-eye?
-Ask the concierge to fill your fridge with super fresh ingredients and put the new hubs to work.
+With it, you'll get a secluded lanai (balcony), private plunge pool, and grill.
+Want to cook your own mahi-mahi or rib-eye?
+Ask the concierge to fill your fridge with super fresh ingredients and put your partner to work.

 Montage Kapalua Bay, Maui

-Luxury abounds at this Kapalua Bay residence-style hotel—from the award-winning golf course to the complimentary guided hikes, multiple infinity pools and horseback-riding trails through pineapple fields and along the coast of West Maui.
-Also not to miss: a tour of the local brewery and winery (beer for him, vino for you) and the most romantic private dining set up ever at Kapalua’s Cliff House, a home built in 1940 that overlooks the ocean.
+Luxury abounds at this Kapalua Bay residence-style hotel—from the award-winning golf course to the complimentary guided hikes, multiple infinity pools, and horseback-riding trails through pineapple fields and along the coast of West Maui.
+Also not to miss: a tour of the local brewery and winery and the most romantic private dining setup ever at Kapalua’s Cliff House, a home built in 1940 that overlooks the ocean.

 There's a reason Halekulani—which means "House Befitting Heaven" in Hawaiian—has been an Oahu institution for nearly 100 years.
-A few of our favorite reasons: the chic white-on-white decor, views of Diamond Head, top-notch service, and inventive spa programs.
-Expect to feel like you've died and gone to Hawaii honeymoon heaven when you step into your suite overlooking Waikiki Beach or dine on Hawaiian seafood with French flair at La Mer or sip cocktails under the romantic kiawe tree at the restaurant House Without a Key.
+A few of our favorite reasons: the chic white-on-white decor, views of Diamond Head, and inventive spa programs.
+Expect to feel like you've died and gone to Hawaii honeymoon heaven when you step into your suite overlooking Waikiki Beach.
+But there's more.
+We recommend dining on Hawaiian seafood with French flair at La Mer and sipping cocktails under the romantic kiawe tree at the restaurant House Without a Key.

 Four Seasons Resort Oahu at Ko Olina

-This newcomer on Oahu's less-traveled western coast (on land that was once inhabited by Hawaiian royals) has a different vibe than the rest of the island.
-It's close enough to Honolulu that you can still experience the hustle and bustle of downtown, but also escape from it and relax on a secluded stretch of beach.
-Doing so will feel like a trip back in time—albeit, one in which luxe, modern resorts existed.
-Ko Olina maxes out on amenities: five restaurants, outrigger kanoe excursions, an adults-only pool with butler-serviced cabanas, oversize rooms (80 percent have ocean views) and one very insane $17,000-per-night, two-bedroom Penthouse Suite (above).
+This newcomer on Oahu's less-traveled western coast has a different vibe than the rest of the island.
+It's close enough to Honolulu that you can still experience the hustle and bustle of downtown but also escape from it and relax on a secluded stretch of beach.
+Ko Olina maxes out on amenities: five restaurants, outrigger canoe excursions, an adults-only pool with butler-serviced cabanas, oversized rooms (80 percent have ocean views), and one very insane $17,000-per-night, two-bedroom Penthouse Suite.

 On an island ruled by mega-resorts, this sleek sanctuary in Poipu stands out for its understated style and size.
-(The 121 mod rooms here each have a private lanai.)
-Locals love the place, too: You may see some very relaxed monk seals sunbathing on the hotel's golden sands.
+(The 121 mod rooms here each have a private lanai).
+Locals love the place, too.
+You may even spot some very relaxed monk seals sunbathing on the hotel's golden sands.